Ligusticum (Chuan Xiong)

 Meridians: Liver, Gallbladder, Pericardium

 Key Actions: Invigorates Qi and Blood, Relieves Pain and Inflammation, Dispels Wind

 Medicinal Uses: Often used to relieve symptoms related to menstruation (cramping, headaches, nausea,or a late starting menses) and other general gynecological disorders.
 It also treats angina, coronary, cerebral ischemia, and traumatic injuries.
 A leading herb for any externally contracted Wind disorder characterized by headache, dizziness, neck and shoulder spasms, or painful obstruction.

 It is native to India and Nepal and is now mainly cultivated in Sichuan province in China.
 Also cultivated in Jiangxi, Hubei and Xhaaxi.

 Flavors/Temps: Acrid, Pungent, Warm

 Caution: If you overdose, vomiting and dizziness can occur.
-Up to 9 gm. considered safe, with up to 3-6 gm. used to treat irregular menses.
+Up to 9 g is considered safe, with up to 3-6 g used to treat irregular menses.

-Alkaloid (Tetramethylpyrazine), Ferulic acid (a phenolic compound), Chrysophanol, Sedanoic acid, Essential oils (Ligustilide and Butylphthalide).
+Key Constituents: Alkaloid (Tetramethylpyrazine), Ferulic acid (a phenolic compound), Chrysophanol, Sedanoic acid, Essential oils (Ligustilide and Butylphthalide)